Institute for Higher Education Policy

 Assistant Director of Research and Policy

-- Assist the Vice President of Policy Research (VPPR) in directing a diverse portfolio of IHEP policy research projects, including allocation of personnel and other resources, and oversight of budgets, deadlines, and deliverables.
+- Support the Director and Vice President of Research and Policy in directing the PostsecData portion of IHEP’s research portfolio, including allocation of personnel and other resources; and oversight of budgets, deadlines, and deliverables.

-- Collaborate closely with a second Assistant Director to ensure streamlined team operations, build team morale, maintain communications across projects, and encourage a collaborative work environment.
+- Collaborate closely with other MT members on the Research Team to ensure streamlined operations, build morale, maintain communications across projects and teams, and encourage an inclusive and collaborative work environment.

 - Foster and maintain IHEP’s relationships with partnering organizations, funders, and other researchers.

-- Publicly advance IHEP’s advocacy agenda through public speaking engagements.
+- Publicly advance IHEP’s postsecondary data research and advocacy agenda through public speaking engagements.

 - Other duties, as requested.